Digital control screen tracking cannabis veg stage metrics in an advanced indoor grow setup; keyword: cannabis veg stage.

 Rushing the Transition Too Early

-It’s easy to get impatient and flip the lights too soon, especially when you see a few healthy nodes.
+It’s easy to get impatient and flip the lights too soon.
 But this often leads to spindly, underdeveloped plants that lack the mass needed to support heavy buds.
+Give your plants time to build their foundation.

 Ignoring Environmental Readiness